-May 16, 2024 End of Semester 2
+March - May TBD State assessments May 14, 2026 End of Semester 2

-The designation "School Closed" indicates that student services, administrative and instructional personnel will not be available to students.
+The designation "school closed" indicates that student services, administrative and instructional personnel will not be available to students.
 However, students will still have access to their courses (with the exception of Winter Break, as we will be between semesters).
 Technical support will be available to students 24x7.